Polymerase: By structure

 Polymerases are generally split into two superfamilies, the "right hand" fold and the "double psi beta barrel" (often simply "double-barrel") fold.
 The former is seen in almost all DNA polymerases and almost all viral single-subunit polymerases; they are marked by a conserved "palm" domain.
 The latter is seen in all multi-subunit RNA polymerases, in cRdRP, and in "family D" DNA polymerases found in archaea.
 The "X" family represented by DNA polymerase beta has only a vague "palm" shape, and is sometimes considered a different superfamily.

 Primases generally don't fall into either category.
 Bacterial primases usually have the Toprim domain, and are related to topoisomerases and mitochondrial helicase twinkle.
 Archae and eukaryotic primases form an unrelated AEP family, possibly related to the polymerase palm.
 Both families nevertheless associate to the same set of helicases.

 Right hand structure of Bacteriophage RB69, a family B DdRP.

+Modification of activity

+Scientists have modified the activity of nucleic acid polymerases in many ways, from rational design to directed evolution, to achieve changes from incremental tweaks like higher speed/accuracy/thermostability or major shifts such as conversion of template and product types.

+Nucleic acid types

+All known natural reverse transcriptases evolved from an ancestor that has no proofreading ability, causing a low fidelity.
+In 2016, scientists successfully used directed evolution to modify the proofreading Thermococcus kodakarensis DNA-directed DNA polymerase into what they call a reverse transcribing xenotranscriptase (RTX).
+This new enzyme is able to copy from and proofread with RNA and DNA templates.
+It is expected to improve the accuracy in RNA sequencing and other forms of RT-PCR.
+It was commercialized some time before April 2018.

+In 2022, selective mutagenesis converted a Kod DNA polymerase into one that produces α-l-threofuranosyl nucleic acid or threose nucleic acid (TNA).
+This result has been improved in 2024 and 2025 using HR-accelerated directed evolution, yielding several enzymes with near-natural speed and fidelity.

+In 2025, scientists used directed evolution, accelerated by homologous recombination (HR), to change a DNA polymerase into an RNA polymerase.
+It is able to perform transcription quickly (3 nt/s) and accurately (>99%).
+It is also a somewhat "universal" polymerase, being also capable of RNA-directed DNA production (reverse transcription) and chimeric DNA–RNA amplification.